Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Method

-To evaluate whether the model's decision truly depends on the cited evidence rather than spurious features, we design a perturbation-based reward that measures the \emph{directional sensitivity} of the model’s helpfulness prediction $p_\theta(\texttt{yes})$ to evidence degradation:
+To evaluate whether the model's decision truly depends on the cited evidence rather than spurious features, we design a perturbation-based reward that measures the \emph{sensitivity} of the model’s helpfulness prediction $p_\theta(\texttt{yes})$ to evidence change at step $t$: